igorwojda/android-showcase/README.md

 - **Repository** is exposing data to the `domain` layer.
 Depending on the application structure and quality of the external APIs repository can also merge, filter, and transform the data.
-These operations intend to create high-quality data source for the `domain` layer, not to perform any business logic (`domain` layer `use case` responsibility).
+These operations intend to create high-quality data source for the `domain` layer.
 - **Mapper** - maps `data model` to `domain model` (to keep `domain` layer independent from the `data` layer).

+Data layer contains implicit layer called `Data source` containing all components involved with data manipulation of a given data source.
+Application has two data sources - `Retrofit` (network) and `Room` (local storage):

-- **RetrofitService** - defines a set of API endpoints.
+- **Retrofit Service** - defines a set of API endpoints
+- **Retrofit Response Model** - definition of the network objects for given endpoint (top-level model for the data consists of `ApiModels`)
+- **Retrofit Api Data Model** - defines the network objects (sub-objects of the `Response Model`)
+- **Room Database** - persistence database to store app data
+- **Room DAO** - interact with the stored data
-- **DataModel** - defines the structure of the data retrieved from the network and contains annotations, so Retrofit ( Moshi) understands how to parse this network data (XML, JSON, Binary...) this data into objects.
+- **Room Entity** - definition of the stored objects

+Both `Retrofit API Data Models` and `Room Entities` contain annotations, so given framework understands how to parse the data into objects.

 ### Data Flow